rrooij/sd3save_editor/README.md

 `python3 -m sd3save_editor [options] [file]`

 Only Python 3 is supported.
+View the available locations and their IDs by looking in `sd3save_editor/data/locations.json' with a text editor.

 # Warning